 How long are the exceptional instructions in force?

-The exceptional instructions presented on this site are in force at least until the end of the academic year 2020–2021.
+The exceptional instructions presented on this site are in force until further notice.
 However, we’re continuously monitoring the situation and the possible changes made by the Finnish government to the regulations and restrictions related to the pandemic.
 If these regulations / restrictions change and the university, based on these changes, makes changes to its roadmap for returning to regular functions, the instructions on this site, agreed on together with the different parties participating in defence arrangements, will also be updated to match the current situation.